MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_While.md

 ```

-When you run a While statement,  Windows PowerShell® evaluates the <condition> section of the statement before entering the <statement list> section.
+When you run a While statement,  Windows PowerShell?evaluates the <condition> section of the statement before entering the <statement list> section.
 The condition portion of the statement resolves to either true or false.
 As long as the condition remains true,  Windows PowerShell reruns the <statement list> section.

 The <statement list> section of the statement contains one or more commands that are run each time the loop is entered or repeated.